composer/xdebug-handler/tests/App/README.md

 This folder contains the PHP scripts that produce the output for the functional tests.

-They can be run from the command-line to provide a visual representation of xdebug-handler's inner workings.
+They can also be run from the command-line to provide a visual representation of xdebug-handler's inner workings.

 ## Usage